 If school is cancelled or there is an early release due to inclement weather, all Public Preschool activities and programs for the remainder of the day/evening will also be postponed.

-Wednesday, December 13th is a District Early Release Day.
+Wednesday, December 11th is a District Early Release Day.

 Therefore, EC/4K students will not have school!
-Please join our staff at the Skogen Boys and Girls Club for a tour of the facility and an open gym from 10:00 a.m. - 11:00 a.m.
-There will be a sign-in sheet for us to keep track of # of participants.
+Please join our staff at the Children's Museum from 10:00 a.m. - 11:30 a.m.